gasb150/to-do-list/README.md

 ## About

-This project is a library where the user can add book to his/her collection and mark them as read or not read.
+This project is a To-Do list web application where users can create projects add tasks to project, delete project and tasks.

 ![SCREENSHOT](app_screeshot.png)